An Intensive 5-day Training Course

 OBJECTIVES

-This Project Budgeting & Cost Management training course will enable participants to:
+By the end of this Project Budgeting & Cost Management training course, participants will be able to:

-• Understand the benefits of good project cost control for successful project outcomes
+• Understand the significance of cost control in project success

 Methodology Icon